xxh/xxh/README.md

 Add `+hhh '~'` argument to the command or to `config.xxhc`.

 By default xxh uses hermetic environment where `$HOME` is `/home/user/.xxh`.
 When you add `+hhh '~'` argument you set `$HOME` to your orinary user home directory.
-But [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) still in `/home/user/.xxh`.
+Note that [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) directories are still in `/home/user/.xxh`.
 This is semihermetic because any tools you use during xxh session that aren't support XDG can write to your home directory.

-Finally when you add two arguments  `+hhh '~' +hhx '~'` you also point the [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) directories to user home directory and any tools you use during ssh and xxh will have the same data, configs and cache.
+Finally when you don't need hermetization and you want to use xxh like ssh just add two arguments:  `+hhh '~' +hhx '~'`.
-This is very useful when you don't need hermetization and you want to use xxh like ssh.
+By this way you set the [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) directories to user home and any tools you use during ssh and xxh will have the same data, configs and cache.

 ### What is seamless mode?